1946 West Virginia Intercollegiate Athletic Conference football season: Conference overview

+Marshall and Bethany did not play enough conference game to qualify for conference standing.
+Ties did not count in conference standings.

 Teams

 West Liberty State

 The 1946 West Liberty State Hilltoppers football team represented West Liberty State College (later renamed West Liberty University of West Liberty, West Virginia.
 In their 11th year under head coach Joe Bartell, the Hilltoppers compiled a 7–2 record (4–0 against WVIAC teams), won the WVIAC championship, and outscored opponents by a total of 183 to 70.

 Marshall

 The 1946 Marshall Thundering Herd football team was an American football team that represented Marshall University of Huntington, West Virginia.
 In its ninth season under head coach Cam Henderson, the team compiled a 2–7–1 record and was outscored by a total of 190 to 145.

 Potomac State

 The 1946 Potomac State Catamounts football team was an American football team that represented Potomac State College of Keyser, West Virginia.
 Led by head coach D.G.
 Lough, the Catamounts compiled a 7–2 record (7–1 against WVIAC teams), finished in third place in the WVIAC, and outscored opponents by a total of 105 to 49.